Category:

 Real Estate

-In 2001 Bobby and his wife bought an 8,000 square foot mansion in Philadelphia.
+In 2001, Bobby and his wife bought a mansion that was 8,000 square feet in Philadelphia.
 The home dated to the 1860s and was surrounded by more than 300 acres of protected forest.
 They listed this home for sale in March 2016 for $4 million and ultimately sold the home in August 2019 for $2.25 million.
 Here's a video tour of that property:

 Two months after finally offloading their Philadelphia home, the McFerrins paid $2.5 million for a home in San Francisco's Monterey Heights neighborhood.